JustinEchols/YabbaColladaDoo/README.md

 # YabbaColladaDoo
-An example of loading collada files that can be used as a starting point.
+An example of loading a collada file that could be used as a starting point.

+## NOTE
+This project is no longer being actively worked on mainly due to how collada files encode the indices of a model.